Curvature: Curves in three dimensions

-where the limit is taken as the point Q approaches P on C. The denominator can equally well be taken to be d(P,Q)^{3}.
-The formula is valid in any dimension.
-Furthermore, by considering the limit independently on either side of P, this definition of the curvature can sometimes accommodate a singularity at P. The formula follows by verifying it for the osculating circle.
+These formulas are related to the general formulas for curvature and the curvature vector, except that they use the vector cross product instead of the scalar dot product to express the perpendicular component of γ′′ / ^2 relative to γ′.

 Surfaces

 The curvature of curves drawn on a surface is the main tool for the defining and studying the curvature of the surface.

 Curves on surfaces

 For a curve drawn on a surface (embedded in three-dimensional Euclidean space), several curvatures are defined, which relates the direction of curvature to the surface's unit normal vector, including the: